django-commons/controls/README.md

    ```
 4. If they requested to be on specific repository team(s), in
    the [`terraform/production/repositories.tfvars`](https://github.com/django-commons/controls/blob/main/terraform/production/repositories.tfvars)
    file, add them to the `members` collection.
+Please keep the list sorted alphabetically.
    ```terraform
      repositories = {
        "[REPOSITORY]" = {